Businesses need flexible scheduling, not a rigid Fair Work Week

 Catholic Church abuse scandal

-Regarding the recent clerical child abuse scandals, it must be remembered that covering up crimes is a phenomena that occurs in all positions of power, not just clerical.
+Regarding the recent clerical child abuse scandals, it must be remembered that covering up crimes is a phenomenon that occurs in all positions of power, not just clerical.

 Time and again, we have seen that covering up a crime only makes things worse.
 A wound is best healed when treated right away and not allowed to fester.